insculptor/GameWeaverAI/README.md

    - Enter the Game ID to fetch and display metadata for a specific game.

 ### 3. **Generate Game**
-   - Enter the name of the game on the home page, and the system will generate the Python code for the game.
+   - Enter the name of the game on the home page, and the system will generate the Python code for the game, if its available.
+      - If the game in unavailable, the system will generate a game with same name.
    - A message will indicate that the game has been generated, and it will open in a new terminal window where you can play.

 ## Environment Variables